Senate Agriculture Committee Bill

 CPOF CAN DO BETTER: HERE’S HOW

-• Board diversity: Currently, six of the eight CPOF board members also sit on one of two other Socially Conscious animal welfare organizations.
-Individuals on the CPOF board should not include more than one individual from any given industry group.
+• Board diversity: Six of the eight CPOF board members also sit on one of two other “socially conscious” animal welfare organizations.
+No more than one individual from any given industry group should serve on CPOF.

-• Spread the love: There are over 300+ rescues/shelters in our state and only 54 have received a grant in the last four years.
-Introducing a biannual grant structure will ensure equitable distribution.
+• Spread the love: There are 300+ rescues/shelters in Colorado and only 54 have received a grant in the last four years.
+A biannual grant structure will ensure more equitable distribution.

-Our bill will ensure that at least 20% of funds go to spay/neuter and TNR programs, with 70% going to rural areas.
-It will also increase transparency by requiring annual publication of grant recipients and board members.
-This bill will create a more equitable and effective fund, benefiting countless animals across Colorado.
+At least 20% of funds to spay/neuter and TNR programs; 70% to rural areas; annual publication of grant recipients and board members; more equitable and effective funding statewide.

 Other Facts

-We want to ensure S/N and TNR organizations can apply for funds
+• Ensure S/N and TNR organizations can apply for funds.

 For more information and ways to get involved, email advocacy@maxfund.org.